IntelligentDDS/ShareAD/README.md

 # ShareAD

-This repo provides official code for ''On the Practicability of Deep Learning based Anomaly Detection for Modern Online Systems: A Pre-Train-and-Align Framework''.
+This repo provides official code for ''On the Practicability of Deep Learning based Anomaly Detection for Modern Online Software Systems: A Pre-Train-and-Align Framework''.

 ## Introduction